guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >variables_sub_cidr = "10.0.204.0/24"
 >```

-A `.tfvars` file can be specified using the `-var-file` option at the command line.
+If another name is used for the `.tfvars` file, such as `prod.tfvars` for example, it must be pass it along with a command line flag `-var-file`.

 ```shell
 terraform plan -var-file="prod.tfvars"